Hvar Island Dalmatia, Croatia Travel Guide

 During lavender season (mid-June to mid-July), participate in distillation or craft making.

-Look for local bakeries (pekara) for fresh sweet treats and burek.
+Look for local bakeries (pekara) for fresh desserts and burek.

-Not limited to traditional Croatian, The cuisine of italy (pizza, pasta) is common.
+Outside of traditional Croatian, The cuisine of the italian republic (pizza, pasta) is common.
 Some Asian and other international restaurants exist, notably in Hvar's Main town.

 High-quality local olive oil is fundamental to Hvar’s cuisine.
-Taste and buy directly from producers.
+Taste and buy without a middleman from producers.

 Hvar has a rich winemaking tradition.
 Don't miss sampling local Plavac Mali, Bogdanuša, and Pošip wines.

-Engage with locals at markets and smaller konobas; they often share insights into the best dishes and ingredients.
+Engage with locals at markets and less large konobas; they often share insights into the best dishes and elements.